OUR FOUNDER & EXECUTIVE DIRECTOR

 Subashini Ganesan-Forbes (She/Her)

-Subashini is a curator, arts administrator, choreographer, and former Creative Laureate of Portland (2018 – June 2021).
-Her contemporary works include deep collaborations with acclaimed artists and arts organizations including Mike Barber (Founder, Ten Tiny Dances), Michelle Fujii (UNIT SOUZOU), Sabina Haque, Amna Mawaz Khan (Pakistan/Germany), Anita Menon, DJ Anjali, Third Angle New Music, PICA, APANO, and Portland Center Stage.
+Subashini is a curator, arts administrator, choreographer, Chair of the Oregon Arts Commission, and former Creative Laureate of Portland (2018 – June 2021).
+Her contemporary works include deep collaborations with acclaimed artists and arts organizations including Mike Barber (Founder, Ten Tiny Dances), Michelle Fujii (UNIT SOUZOU), Sabina Haque, Amna Mawaz Khan (Pakistan/Germany), Anita Menon, DJ Anjali, Middlebury College, University of Oregon, Portland Opera, Third Angle New Music, PICA, APANO, and Portland Center Stage.

 Subashini founded New Expressive Works (N.E.W.) in 2012.
 Through residencies, artist conversations, and performance seasons, this vibrant performing arts venue celebrates bold new works created by multicultural independent performing artists.